 Graphic Design and Typography

 The courses in graphic design emphasize the process of visual communication of ideas and information, with attention to aesthetic considerations, techniques, and methods.
 Course work in letterpress and computer typesetting introduce historical and visual aspects of formal typography and serve to facilitate experimentation with the communicative properties of type.
 Practical study in this area involves the design and production of books, broadsides, brochures, and posters; the development and application of logotypes and design formats; and utilizing the facilities of letterpress, computer technologies, and graphic reproduction techniques.
 In addition, a focus on book structures and artists' books is provided.

-The graduate 2D area emphasizes conceptual, formal, and material logic in the development of an individualized studio practice.
+Courses in painting emphasizes conceptual, formal, and material logic in the development of an individualized studio practice.
 This course of study promotes an understanding of contemporary and historical painting and drawing practice as well as the theoretical premises pertinent to furthering the student's intellectual and creative development.